replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

   Replace `FILENAME` with the name of the kURL air gap `.tar.gz` file.

   After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.
+You can use these in a later step to log in to the admin console and install the application.

   :::note
   You can construct the URL for the air gap bundle by prefixing the URL path for online installations with `/bundle` and adding `.tar.gz` to the end.
 For more information, see [Install in an Online Environment](#online).